vnphanquang/svelte-put/packages/actions/toc/README.md

 ## Acknowledgement

-This package rely on svelte action strategy and attempts to stay minimal.
+This package relies on svelte action strategy and attempts to stay minimal.
 If you are looking for a declarative, component-oriented solution, check out [Janosh][janosh]'s [svelte-toc].

 ## [Changelog][github.changelog]